|

 and succinctly described as "Third World service."

-In reference to the bungled care David received after
+In reference to the bungled care David received

-Radio and David's younger brother said, "everything
+at National Public Radio and David's younger

-they could have screwed up, they screwed up."
-Various
+screwed up, they screwed up."
+Various official

-official investigations and reviews agreed with that
+investigations and reviews agreed with that

 conclusion.